yawnoc/mahjong-scorer/README.md

 ## Scores file syntax

-The scorer reads a plain-text file of Big Two scores.
+The scorer reads a plain-text file of Mahjong scores.
 Each line must have one of the following forms:

 | Form | Meaning |